Ankr-network/ankr-docs/docs/build-blockchain/bas/overview.md

 ## What is BAS?

-BAS is a framework for creating sidechains in the BSC ecosystem.
+BAS is a framework for creating sidechains in the BNB Chain ecosystem.
 In other words, it's an infrastructure to help developers and node operators build and run their own blockchains as their internal value system and for a massive number of users while still maintaining a close connection with BNB Smart Chain (BSC).

 The main BAS task is to allow any developer to raise their blockchain in a matter of hours, with its unique specifications and validator set.
-Such blockchain, out-of-the-box, can be connected to the BSC infrastructure.
+Such blockchain, out-of-the-box, can be connected to the BNB Chain infrastructure.

 The validator set can run with fewer validators than BNB Smart Chain, depending on the BAS deployer.
 The validators can be run by the application owners or any community stakeholders, bringing more flexibility and decentralization to BAS.